 Coffee & Juice Shops

-$ Frothy Monkey incessantly smells of fresh-drip coffees and swirling lattes while locals enjoy caffeine breaks, lunch dates and even special evening events.
+$ Frothy Monkey smells of fresh-drip coffees and swirling lattes, while locals enjoy caffeine breaks, lunch dates and even special evening events.
 Across town at Fat Bottom Brewery, find coffee-infused porter Java Jane.

 $ Known for its greens, roots and power shots, Juicebar in Brentwood makes healthy drinking taste delicious.